kchenturtles/PassionfruitKitchen/content/posts/banana-coffee-cake.md

 ![banana coffee cake](../../banana-coffee-cake/banana-bread-stack.jpeg)

-Banana bread is a classic bake, and it definitely got more popular during lockdown!
-My dad makes an awesome banana bread that I'll always love, but I was looking for a moister banana bread.
-I combined this banana bread recipe with a recipe for coffee cake (because who doesn't love streusel?) and the combination was stellar!
+Banana bread is a classic recipe, and it definitely got a lot more popular during COVID lockdown.
+My dad makes an awesome banana bread that I'll always have nostalgia for, but I was recently looking to develop a recipe for a moister banana bread.
+I ended up combining a banana bread recipe with a recipe for coffee cake (because who doesn't love streusel?) and it turned out really nicely.
 While most banana breads are typically baked in a 9x5 loaf pan, I prefer to bake mine in a 9x13 pan like a coffee cake to make it easier to share with people.
 The great thing about this recipe is that it's also pretty customizable!
 And since it's a coffee cake, you can totally get away with eating it for breakfast.

 ![banana coffee cake](../../banana-coffee-cake/banana-bread-stacked.jpeg)
 ## Ingredients